Kitzingen: Main sights

-The town's main landmark is the Leaning Tower, built during the 13th century.
+The town's main landmark is the leaning Falterturm (portcullis tower), a remnant of the city fortifications built in the 13th century.
 It is distinctive for its crooked roof.
-According to town legend, the tower was being built during a drought, and workers used wine instead of water to make the mortar causing the top of the tower to lean.
-Today the tower holds a carnival (Fasching) museum.
+According to town legend, the tower was being built during a drought, and workers used wine instead of water to make the mortar, causing the top of the tower to lean.
+The actual reason behind the slant had been a sagging of the roof's trusses.
+From 1963 to 2011 the tower held a carnival museum; that museum has since moved into a nearby new location.